York Castle

+The outbreak of the English Civil War in 1642 saw York Castle being repaired and refortified, playing a part in the Royalist defence of York in 1644 against Parliamentary forces.
+York Castle continued to be garrisoned until 1684, when an explosion destroyed the interior of Clifford's Tower.
 The castle bailey was redeveloped in a neoclassical style in the 18th century as a centre for county administration in Yorkshire, and was used as a jail and debtors' prison.
 Prison reform in the 19th century led to the creation of a new prison built in a Tudor Gothic style on the castle site in 1825; used first as a county and then as a military prison, this facility was demolished in 1935.
 By the 20th century the ruin of Clifford's Tower had become a well-known tourist destination and national monument; today the site is owned by English Heritage and open to the public.
 The other remaining buildings serve as the York Castle Museum and the Crown Court.

 History

 11th century

 York was a Viking capital in the 10th century, and continued as an important northern city in the 11th century.
 In 1068, on William the Conqueror's first northern expedition after the Norman Conquest, he built a number of castles across the north-east of England, including one at York.
 This first castle at York was a basic wooden motte and bailey castle built between the rivers Ouse and Foss on the site of the present-day York Castle.
 It was built in haste; contemporary accounts imply it was constructed in only eight days, although this assertion has been challenged.
 The motte was originally around 200 ft wide at the base.
 As it was built in an urban environment, hundreds of houses had to be destroyed to make way for the development.
 William Malet, the sheriff of Yorkshire, was placed in charge of the castle and successfully defended it against an immediate uprising by the local population.